Javi Marroquin Defends Kailyn Lowry From Fans Wearing Offensive #TeamJavi Shirts

-Javi Marroquin and Kailyn Lowry of Teen Mom 2 have been at odds lately but that didn’t stop Marroquin from coming to Kail’s defense when she was caught off guard by some fans at her Hustle and Heart book signing this weekend.
+Javi Marroquin and Kailyn Lowry of Teen Mom 2 have been at odds lately, but that didn’t stop Marroquin from coming to Kail’s defense when she was caught off guard by some fans at her Hustle and Heart book signing this weekend.
 Marroquin demanded that others show Kail some respect as well.
 A couple of Teen Mom 2 fans showed up at Kailyn’s book signing wearing matching shirts reading, “#TeamJaviPuta.”
 The fans seemed to have purchased the pregnant mom’s Hustle and Heart memoir and stood in line to receive an autograph from the 16 and Pregnant alum.
 Kail smiled through the photo and refrained from mentioning the incident on social media.
 Javi, 24, on the other hand, had plenty to say.

 Look you made it to ex wifey's book signing ???????????????? @Javimarroquin9 pic.twitter.com/OIUU5c3JYO